SpencerTang/AlphaSightsEmailPredictor/README.md

 Setup
 =====

-After forking and cloning this repository, run <code> bundle install</code> from the terminal to install any missing our out of date gems.
+After forking and cloning this repository, run <code> bundle install</code> and then <code> rak:dbmigrate </code>  from the terminal to install any missing our out of date gems.

 Testing
 ========